lylst3r/startup/README.md

 ### Web Service
 - use port 3000 for Simon and port 4000 for startup
-- convert to a service
+- Simon: convert to a service
   1. move deliverable code files (html, js, css, images/icons, asserts) to a sub-directory "public"; app.use(express.static('public'));
   2. run npm init -y within project directory
   3. modify .gitignore to ignore node_modules